Abhi5301/rbe2001/README.md

-Code Repository from RBE2001 at WPI
+Code Repository from RBE2001 - Mechanical Applications in Robotics @ WPI